netlify-templates/kpop-stack/README.md

 netlify dev
 ```

-With Netlify dev you can also:
+With Netlify Dev you can also:

 - test functions
 - test redirects